 You are here

-OPEN OPTION PROGRAM
+OPEN OPTION PROGRAM FOR UNDECLARED STUDENTS

-How it works:
+How does it work?

-- A student can explore courses for a potential major while still meeting university requirements.
-This allows you to test-drive several majors, and when you are ready to choose, you hit the ground running with a major and/or minor already begun, and graduate on time.
+A student can explore courses for a potential major while still meeting university requirements.
+This allows you to test-drive several majors, and when you are ready to choose, you can hit the ground running with a major and/or minor already begun, and graduate on time.

-- Open-option students go through career development assistance by completing critical tasks and activities during the first two years of college to help figure out what he/she is best suited to.
+Trained advisors who value and encourage active exploration of the curriculum work with each student to help them make wise choices.
+Open-option students go through career development assistance by completing critical tasks and activities during the first two years of college to help figure out to what he/she is best suited.

 Who can participate?

-Since it’s so common for college students to explore, we designed a program where you keep your options open and where exploring is encouraged and supported.
-You start broad, and narrow as you develop your interests, rather than having to start specific and then change when you discover it wasn’t what you thought it was.
+Since it’s so common for college students to explore, we designed a program where you keep your options open, and where exploring is encouraged and supported.
+You start broad and narrow the search as you develop your interests, rather than guessing at something specific and then having to change your major or academic field when you discover it wasn’t what you thought it was.

 So who participates?
 Anyone who’s got a passion for more than one thing and isn’t quite ready to decide, or someone who is unsure of what life’s plan is, who is searching for the best way to find their dreams.

-MAJORS, MINORS & EMPHASES
+MAJORS, MINORS & CONCENTRATIONS:

-- You choose (later).
+- You choose (when ready)

 You decide.
-You don’t need to know now – we’ll give you some guidance and help you discover what some of your options might be, based on your skills and interests.
+You don’t need to know now.
+We’ll give you some guidance and help you discover what some of your options might be, based on your skills and interests.